cdiniz/slick-akka-http-oauth2/README.md

-# akka-http-slick
+# slick-akka-http
-The Akka Http Slick is a very simple json rest api showing one way of using akka http with [slick 3](https://github.com/slick/slick) library for database access, using cake pattern.
+The Slick Akka Http is a very simple json rest api showing one way of using akka http with [slick 3](https://github.com/slick/slick) library for database access.

 It supports the following features: